About This Course

 This is the English-medium course.
 See the Welsh-medium course here.

-There are three different programme pathways available:
+There are five different programme pathways available from September 2023:

 Video - National Education (Wales) MA

 Learning will be a blend of online and face-to-face.
 Activities will be a combination of lectures, seminars, group activities and individual activities.

 In year 1 there are 3 compulsory modules for all students.
 It is possible to offset some or all the module credits via recognition of prior learning (RPL).
 If you wish to apply for this, please attach the relevant form upon application to the programme.

 In year 2 students will need to attend National conference days which will fall on Saturdays.
 All Year 2 students will need to take the Advance Research and Enquiry Skills modules (running as a weekday twilight session), alongside two other modules (which run on Saturdays).
 The modules you have to choose vary by pathway.
 Those following the general programme can choose from the full range of modules on offer.

 In year 3 you will work on completing a research dissertation.
 Those following a specialised pathway should focus their dissertation on a relevant topic.
 There will be several compulsory and drop-in sessions throughout the academic year to support your dissertation writing.

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the National Education (Wales) (English-medium) Modules page.